 Portal, a student startup from Brigham Young University developing a revolutionary way to open doors for wheelchair users, took home the $40,000 grand prize and the first place title at the 2018 Utah Entrepreneur Challenge at the University of Utah on April 7.
 The event featured the best collegiate entrepreneurs in Utah competing for $100,000 in cash and prizes.

 The Utah Entrepreneur Challenge is a statewide business model competition open to all university students in the state.
-It is managed by the Lassonde Entrepreneur Institute, an interdisciplinary division of the David Eccles School of Business, and sponsored by Zions Bank.
+It is managed by the Lassonde Entrepreneur Institute, an interdisciplinary division of the David Eccles School of Business.
+Zions Bank is the title sponsor, and Workman Nydegger, USTAR and Stoel Rives are supporting sponsors.

 “The best and most important part of the Utah Entrepreneur Challenge is to see the innovative and creative solutions that students develop to solve problems and improve the entrepreneurial space,” said Mark Pratt, a University of Utah student and marketing director of the Utah Entrepreneur Challenge.
 “It is wonderful to see how this event has grown and to be able to have the business competition held at Lassonde Studios.
 It was definitely a successful event.”